keefeere/keefeere.me/content/blog/comma/index.md

     not need to use the **Main** button; typically it is enough to press the LKAS button once per drive, after which OpenPilot will manage it automatically when ACC is on.
+    Note: The LKAS automatic activation when ACC is activated or turned on MADS autosteer immediately when you started driving even if you had not turned on ACC is actually bug that fixed in newer versions of Sunnypilot.
 28. Enjoy your enhanced driving experience!

 ![Sunset Comma view](/blog/comma/resources/IMG_3878.jpeg)